cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsources/tpfsavro.rst

 The source is used when you need to read partitions of a TimePartitionedFileSet.
 For example, suppose there is an application that ingests data by writing to a TimePartitionedFileSet, where arrival time of the data is used as the partition key.
-You may want to create a pipeline that then reads newly arrived files, performs some data validation and cleansing, then writes to a Table.
+You may want to create a pipeline that reads the newly-arrived files, performs data validation and cleansing, and then writes to a Table.

 .. rubric:: Properties